ray-project/ray/doc/source/tune/user-guide.rst

 * **TUNE_DISABLE_AUTO_INIT**: Disable automatically calling ``ray.init()`` if
   not attached to a Ray session.
-* **TUNE_DISABLE_DATED_SUBDIR**: Tune automatically adds a date string to experiment directories when the name is not specified explicitly.
+* **TUNE_DISABLE_DATED_SUBDIR**: Tune automatically adds a date string to experiment directories when the name is not specified explicitly or the trainable isn't passed as a string.
 Setting this environment variable to ``1`` disables adding these date strings.
 * **TUNE_DISABLE_STRICT_METRIC_CHECKING**: When you report metrics to Tune via ``tune.report()`` and passed a ``metric`` parameter to ``tune.run()``, a scheduler, or a search algorithm, Tune will error